 Pioneer Central School District, located in Yorkshire, NY, includes one high school, a middle school, and an elementary school.
 The district serves approximately 2,800 students and is about 45 minutes from Buffalo, NY.
 The school district recently renovated its 1,200-seat performing arts center with a new indoor display.
 The school district and local community organizations utilize the space for various programs, including dance, concerts, and other theatrical performances.
 The rural school district serves 12 separate towns and villages within a 250-square-mile radius.
 The residents might only have access to these enrichment programs by investing in renovating the performing arts center.

-Customer Challenge: The original performing arts center stage was built without “fly space”, which is the large opening above the stage where set pieces, lights, and microphones hang out of audience view.
-Without this space, technical crews found it difficult to use movable props, which limited their capabilities and ability to make certain sets.
-The district was left with two options: raising the roof of the auditorium or finding a more permanent backdrop solution such as a digital video board.
+The original performing arts center stage was built without “fly space,” the large opening above the stage where set pieces, lights, and microphones hang out of audience view.
+Without this space, technical crews found it challenging to use movable props, which limited their capabilities and ability to make certain sets.
+The district had two options: raising the auditorium’s roof or finding a more permanent backdrop solution, such as a digital video board.

 “From a cost perspective, the video board was more advantageous,” said Pioneer Central School District’s Superintendent Benjamin Halsey.
 “We also felt that this was the future of performing arts.”

 Stark Tech’s Professional Audio and Visual team worked with the mechanical and electrical contractor on the project to design, install, and integrate a 50ft. by 18ft. digital LED video wall onto the performing arts center stage.
 The new digital wall by Watchfire is a 2.4mm pixel pitch and is 4k resolution.